-The residents' healthcare needs appeared to be met by the care provided in the centre.
-However, as referred to under Regulation 5 the medical need of one resident had not been appropriately assessed and consequently the plan in place to meet their medical needs may not have been appropriate.
+The respite users' healthcare needs appeared to be met by the care provided in the centre.
 Health plans were in place for respite residents identified to require same.
-Each of the residents had their own GP and health information and updates were shared with the centre as required.
+Each of the respite users had their own GP and health information and updates were shared with the centre as required.
+A hospital passport and emergency transfer sheet was on file and had recently been reviewed for a sample of respite users files reviewed by the inspector.
+These were found to contain sufficient detail to guide staff should a respite user require emergency transfer to hospital.